alcuadrado/ethlondon-buidler-tutorial/frontend/README.md

 ## Interacting with the network and your contract

-You are going to need some tesnting-network ETH in MetaMask to interact with your contract.
+You are going to need some testing-network ETH in MetaMask to interact with your contract.
 To get some, copy your MetaMask address, and run `npx buidler send-eth <address> --network localhost` in the root of the repo.

 You will also want to add proposals, open the poll and close it.
 You can do these things by running:

 * `npx buidler add-proposal <description> --network localhost`
 * `npx buidler open-poll --network localhost`
 * `npx buidler close-poll --network localhost`

+## Recompiling your contracts and Buidler EVM

+If you change your contracts, you'll need to recompile them, reset Buidler EVM, and redeploy them.

+## Resetting MetaMask's accounts

+Every time you restart Buidler EVM, you need to reset MetaMask's accounts.

+To do it, you need to open MetaMask, click in the accounts selection circle, go to `Settings > Advanced`, click `Reset Accounts` and confirm.